NHOrus/srwq-compilation/episode-16.md

 Ryuunes face falls at this.
 "I...
 Not this time.
 This is too important."

 Vat Tran meets your group and directs you into the main building.
-"So...The Shadow Mirrors are in a bad way, then?"
+"So...
+The Shadow Mirrors are in a bad way, then?"

 "Unfortunately, yes.
 The Irregulars have thrown things into chaos, and the only way to solve things is to send them on their way."